juto-shogan/linkedin-post-bot/README.md

 ## Overview

-The `linkedin-post-bot` simplifies the task of announcing new software projects on LinkedIn.
+The `linked-post-bot` simplifies the task of announcing new software projects on LinkedIn.
 By utilizing AI, it reads the project's README and repository metadata, then crafts a compelling LinkedIn post tailored for a technical audience, complete with relevant hashtags.

 ## Features

   * **GitHub Integration:** Fetches repository details, including the README, description, topics, and stargazers count, using the `PyGithub` library.
   * **AI-Powered Content Generation:** Uses the Google Generative AI API (specifically `gemini-2.5-flash`) to analyze project information and generate a professional LinkedIn post.
   * **Concise and Engaging Output:** Generates posts designed to highlight key features, encourage engagement, and include appropriate technical hashtags.
-  * **Customizable Targets:** Easily configured to generate posts for any public GitHub repository.
+  * **Dynamic User Input:** Prompts the user for API keys and the target GitHub repository at runtime, eliminating the need to edit the script directly.

 ## Requirements